VoxForge/Robocallblocker/README.md

 So now for outgoing calls using 10 digit local number, or long distance number prefixed by 1, you can access the PSTN directly rather than pressing pound key ('#') or using &#42;&#42;8 to access the PSTN network.

 In addition, my phone providers voice mail uses *98, now I can directly access it even though my phones are connected to the OBI110/FreePBX.
+It is possible that FreePBX is busy with a call and second call goes to service provider voice mail system, so need a simple way to check it.

 (Note: these may need to be changed if you are in a different country or want direct access to other numbers, or just prefix all your calls with # to access the PSTN)